Solar powered generator

 The cost of a Solar Powered Generator?

 I'm sure it varies enormously depending on where you live, and who you deal with.
-To date I've spent about $4000 but a third of that is for the batteries.
-But I'm about to add considerably to that to upgrade my solar powered generator to 48V, an extra 500W of panels and a 5kW inverter.
+To date I have spent about $4000 but a third of that is for the batteries.
+But I am about to add considerably to that to upgrade my solar powered generator to 48V, an extra panels and a 10kW inverter.

-I'm sure you could spend double that, and more, to have a professional design and fit your system.
-Don't do it yourself unless you are serious about learning the basics, talking to people, reading, studying, and bending your back, whilst crawling around in the ceiling.
+I am sure you could spend double that, and more, to have a professional design and fit your system.
+Don't do it yourself unless you are serious about learning the basics; talking to people, reading and bending your back, whilst crawling around in the ceiling.
 Seriously, you can electrocute yourself and destroy the expensive components.
-To date, I'm alive and well and having a ball building this solar powered generator!
+To date, I am alive and well and having a ball building this solar powered generator.

-Update: It's now 15 months since I installed this Solar powered generator (myself) and if anything, I'm even more enthusiastic.
-Such that I'm planning another 4 x 185W panels.
-I'll admit, it's pure greed.
-I just love getting a free gift.
-Even from Mr Golden Sun.
+Update: It's now 12 years since I installed this Solar powered generator myself and if anything, I am even more enthusiastic than ever.
+I will admit, it is pure greed.
+I just love getting a free gift, especially from Mr Golden Sun.
 You could too.

-A big new advancement in the home are the induction cooktop stoves, kettle and geyser.
+A big new advancement is the induction cooktop stove.

-These are all items that need replacing periodically in the home; they use less than half the energy and provide heat at twice the speed; instant heat, like gas, at the stove is a joy.
-Also the stove top doesn't get hot; I've just bought our second induction cooktop stove plate.
-They are dropping in price as they become more popular.
-I paid only $40 for it and it provides 2kW of instant heat.
-They only work with iron or steel bottomed pots.
+These are all items that need replacing periodically in the home; they use less than half the energy and provide energy at twice the speed.
+Instant heat, much faster than gas at the hob is a joy for those who love to cook.
+Also the stove top doesn't get hot.

-Going solar gets you into a lot of new innovations too; it's just one thing that gets me excited about a home solar powered generator.
+Harvesting energy from the sun gets you into a lot of new innovations too; it's just one more thing that gets me excited about a home solar powered generator.

 Lettuce

 Plants of course can trap the sun's energy a lot more effectively than we can with our photo voltaic panels; they are little solar powered generators!
 And then they make that food available to us.
-Those lettuce wraps recipes; it's so easy to grow greens, and deliciously fresh straight from the organic garden.
+Those lettuce wraps recipes are so easy when you know how to grow greens,; deliciously fresh and crisp straight from the organic garden.

-This is all about our philosophy of backyard permaculuture; working with nature, rather than against it when you never can win in the long run; the hand that feeds us will bite us back if we abuse her.
+This is all about our philosophy of backyard permaculture; working with nature, rather than against it.
+It's proving very painful but we never can win in the long run if we do not care for Mother Earth.
+She is the hand that feeds us; and biting us back as we increasingly abuse her.

 Address: